flyteorg/flyte/rsts/deployment/aws/manual.rst

      # For GRPC endpoints you might want to use dns:///flyte.myexample.com
      endpoint: dns:///<FLYTE-ENDPOINT>
      insecureSkipVerify: true # only required if using a self-signed cert.
 Caution: not to be used in production
-     insecure: true # only required when using insecure ingress.
-Secure ingress may cause an unavailable desc error to true option.
+     insecure: false # only set to true when using insecure ingress.
+Secure ingress may cause an unavailable desc error to true option, self-signed cert can be seen as secure ingress but should not be used in production
     logger:
      show-source: true
      level: 0